Probation Department and Victim Restitution

 Restitution issues are significant in criminal defense, especially in the San Fernando Valley courts and in surrounding courts in LA county.
 The biggest thing is that the prosecutors and judges feel they must get people compensated for any losses related to any criminal conduct.

-So, the legislature has passed many laws that are very pro-victim when it comes to restitution.
+So, the legislature has passed many very pro-victim laws when it comes to restitution.
 Victims are trying to get all sorts of refunds – even if they've been paid back by their insurance companies.
-If you've got a restitution issue, you want to have an attorney who obviously knows what they're doing and has handled these types of cases before.
+If you've got a restitution issue, you want to have an attorney who obviously knows what they're doing and has handled these cases before.

 If you get probation, then the probation department will work on how much money you can afford to pay per month.
 They're going to keep making you pay it until it's paid off.
 Eventually, if the probation ends or is terminated for some reason, then they'll probably be a civil judgment assessed against you related to that restitution.